enaurbach/MicroserviceDemo/README.md

 	1. On a client machine, download, unzip and open the MicroserviceDemo.fmp12.zip file in FileMaker Pro.
 	2. Use the menu to open File > Manage > Security and create a new Full Access account with a password.
 Disable the Admin account.
 Alternatively, just add a password for Admin.
 	3. Upload the .fmp12 file to your FileMaker Server.
 	4. Download (upload?) this repository to the server machine and unzip in a convenient location.
-The MicroserviceDemo.fmp12.zip file in this downolad will not be needed.
+The MicroserviceDemo.fmp12.zip file in this download will not be needed.
 	5. Open a cmd window and cd to the MicroserviceDemo-main folder.
 	6. In the cmd terminal, type “npm install” and Enter.
 	7. In the cmd terminal, type “npm start” and Enter.
 The microservice is now available for REST POST requests to "http://localhost:3500/lcs".